SFBB/FinancialSimulation/README.md

 Then you need to add your strategy to it.
 For sure, you need to define your own trading strategy shown in `utitlity/strategy.py`.

-Congrtulations!
+Congratulations!
 You can enjoy your trading right now!!!